juliabonifaciio/ConverterCurrency/README.md

 ```

-## 📄 License
+## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License.

 ---

-## 🔧 Technical Details
+## Technical Details

 ### Exchange Rates